ilija17/aurora/README.md

 - A **content encryption key (DEK)** is generated using `AES-GCM` and is only kept in memory during the session.
 - The DEK is wrapped with a key derived from the user's password using the memory-hard `scrypt` algorithm.
-Both the key encryption key (KEK) and DEK are stored in an in-memory keystore, while the salt is cached in `sessionStorage`.
+The key encryption key (KEK) and DEK are cached in `sessionStorage` so they persist across page reloads, while the salt is also cached there for convenience.
 - Base64 helpers rely on the `js-base64` library to work in both Node and browser contexts without polyfills.
 - Only the ciphertext, IV and salt are stored remotely, ensuring the server never